-The next day, we decided on a later start and took the subway over to Greenwich Village.
+The next day of our NYC trip, we decided on a later start and took the subway over to Greenwich Village.
 It was a sunny cool spring day with a little wind, unlike the rainy day before.
 We walked over to Washington Square Park to see the Washington Arch the park view was amazing.
 We sat there for awhile just taking it in and people watching.

 Then we walked through Greenwich village, a neighborhood full of small artisanal stores, markets, restaurants, churches, gardens, and parks.